Levyya/ComplexQNN/README.md

 ```

 ## Dataset
-Please modify the variable "task_name" in model.jsonnet to change diffferent datasets.
+Please modify the variable "task_name" in model.jsonnet to change different datasets.

 ## Other command
 ```cmd